 Portrait Photography Tips For Mastering The Art

-If you are a beginner, then this article is just for you.
-Photography is one of the most interesting hobbies and profession.
-It requires a lot of patience and techniques along with passion.
-So, here are some great portrait photography tips that will help you to master the art.*
+It requires a lot of patience and techniques, along with passion.
+So, here are some great portrait photography tips that will help you to master the art.

 Portrait Photography Use Video Light For Night Portraits

 Who should use Video Lights?
-Well, if you want to start creating dramatic portraits at night (like the ones shown above) then video light is your best bet.
+If you want to start creating dramatic portraits at night (like the ones shown above), then video light is your best bet.

 How to use Video Lights?
 It’s easier than you think.
-If you have experience working with studio flash, then all you need is to learn the proper way to set ISO and aperture settings.
+If you have experience working with studio flash, all you need is to learn how to set ISO and aperture settings.

 Here’s how I do it:

-I always use two flash heads: one for the subject, another one for the background.
+I always use two flash heads: one for the subject and another for the background.
 I set my ISO based on how high my shutter speed should be so that I can freeze my subject movement.